Something About Alex wins Audience Award for Best International Short Film during our 2018 film festival.

 Sunday 11th February 2018 7pm – The Old Market Hall – A decorated officer Touko returns home to Finland after the war.
 But life during peacetime proves equally distressing, where homosexuality is illegal and men around him are being pressured to marry and have children.
 Touko finds refuge in his liberating art, specialising in homoerotic drawings of muscular men, who are proud and free of inhibitions.

 The 12th Shropshire Rainbow Film Festival takes place this weekend.

 Oswestry Film Society, are proud to announce their first offshoot season, ‘Pride’.
 A series of films with LGBTQ+ themes.

 Tickets are now on sale for our October festival.
 They are available online from the Old Market Hall website (http://www.oldmarkethall.co.uk), over the phone (01743 281281) and in person from their box office:

 Tickets will be on sale from the 21st August 2017 for our October festival.

 They will be available online from the Old Market Hall website (http://www.oldmarkethall.co.uk), over the phone (01743 281281) and in person from their box office.

-The Eleventh Shropshire Rainbow Film Festival will be held on 14th-16th October 2016 The film festival is completely organised by volunteers and we are funded by grants, individual donations and sponsorship.
+The Twelfth Shropshire Rainbow Film Festival will be held on 06th-08th October 2017 The film festival is completely organised by volunteers and we are funded by grants, individual donations and sponsorship.
 In line with our mission, the films we screen at the Rainbow Film Festival aim to entertain, educate, challenge and change.
 We also support and publicise local LGBT events and campaigns.
 Planning […]